griga23/shoe-store/lab2.md

 ```
 NOTE: Look at the number of rows returned.
 There are no duplicates!
 This is because we have only one customer record for each customer id.

-Join orders with keyed customer records at the time when order was created (Temporal Join with Keyed Table)
+Join orders with keyed customer records at the time when order was created (Temporal Join with Keyed Table):
 ```
 SELECT order_id, shoe_orders.`$rowtime`, first_name, last_name
 FROM shoe_orders